 Oral Appliance Benefits

 To be safe and effective, an oral appliance must be fitted and adjusted by a trained sleep medicine dentist such as Dr. Timmerman.

 - Generic appliances and “snore guards” sold by mail order cannot be adjusted for proper fit and function, and may cause damage to the wearer’s bite.

 - Once fitted and adjusted, oral appliances need very little maintenance or care other than regular cleanings.

-- Because they are compact and require no complex bedside machinery or electrical outlet, they are far more discrete and easy to pack for travel than CPAP equipment.
+- Because they are compact and require no complex bedside machinery or electrical outlet, they are far more discreet and easy to pack for travel than CPAP equipment.

 - This combination of convenience and comfort have earned oral appliances far higher rates of approval with users than CPAP.

 More than 90 percent of oral appliance wearers report satisfaction with their treatment and tend to stick with it far longer.
 Based on the overall rate of cure made possible by the high acceptance rate of oral appliances, they are now considered as a primary option for persons with mild to moderate sleep apnea.
 They are also recommended for all patients who are unable to tolerate CPAP and are even used in conjunction w in certain cases to lower the required CPAP pressures to make the system more effective and acceptable.